fleetdm/fleet/handbook/product/README.md

 Engineering Managers estimate user stories.
 They are responsible for delivering planned work in the current sprint (0-3 weeks) while quickly getting user stories estimated for the next sprint (3-6 weeks).
 Only work that is slated to be released into the hands of users within ≤six weeks will be estimated.
 Estimation is run by each group's Engineering Manager and occurs on the [drafting board](https://app.zenhub.com/workspaces/-product-backlog-coming-soon-6192dd66ea2562000faea25c/board).

 ## Sprints
-Sprints (aka "iterations") align with Fleet's [3-week release cycle](https://fleetdm.com/handbook/company/why-this-way#why-a-three-week-cadence).
+Sprints align with Fleet's [3-week release cycle](https://fleetdm.com/handbook/company/why-this-way#why-a-three-week-cadence).

 On the first day of each release, all estimated issues are moved into the relevant section of the new "Release" board, which has a kanban view per group.

 Sprints are managed in [Zenhub](https://fleetdm.com/handbook/company/why-this-way#why-make-work-visible).
 To plan capacity for a sprint, [create a "Sprint" issue](https://github.com/fleetdm/confidential/issues/new/choose), replace the fake constants with real numbers, and attach the appropriate labels for your product group.

 ### Sprint numbering
 Sprints are numbered according to the release version.
 For example, for the sprint ending on June 30th, 2023, on which date we expect to release Fleet v4.34, the sprint is called the 4.34 sprint.